bdnadav/IR-SearchEngine/ReadMe.txt

 INTRODUCTION
 ------------
-This is part A of the SearchEngine Project the prog allow to procces a corpus , setting all the terms to posting files the prog will save to disk : doc  posting file & dictionary , term posting filed &  dictionary , cities dictionary
+This is Full version 2.0 of the SearchEngine Project the prog allow to proces a corpus , setting all the terms to posting files the prog will save to disk : doc  posting file & dictionary , term posting filed &  dictionary , cities dictionary

+This Version including the ability to Search the posting files ! and get all the relevant Docs to your Query !

 the processing could run with / without stemming

+the Searching can be with or without semantics handling

 INFO
 ----